mialmodovar/NutriGPT/README.md

 # NutriGPT

-NutriGPT is a web application built with Django that uses OpenAI's GPT-3.5 architecture to generate personalized nutrition plans for users based on their dietary preferences and goals.
+NutriGPT is a web application that let's you keep track of your daily nutrition and exercise rates.

 ## Installation